Spring Lake Access

 Request for Access to Spring Lake

 All requests for access to Spring Lake for funded or unfunded research must be approved by the Spring Lake Environmental Review Committee (SLERC) to ensure that all activities conducted in and around Spring Lake meet all the rules and laws governing Spring Lake and University policies and procedures.
-This applies to Texas State faculty, staff, and students as well as visiting scholars from other institutions, school groups and the general public.
-Research requiring review and approval from SLERC may include: biological, geologic, botany, aquatic, archaeological and terrestrial investigations.
-If you want to hold a Special Event such as a wedding, underwater filming or photography, an athletic event, festival or other private events please contact The Meadows Center Event Coordinator by completing the Special Event Request form.
-The Meadows Center Event Coordinator will submit any access information to SLERC on your behalf.
-One time requests will be reviewed for long term impact on the habitat.
+This applies to Texas State faculty, staff, and students as well as visiting scholars from other institutions, school groups, and the general public.
+Research requiring review and approval from SLERC may include: biological, geologic, botany, aquatic, archaeological, and terrestrial investigations.
+If you want to hold a Special Event such as a wedding, underwater filming or photography, an athletic event, a festival, or another private event, please contact the Meadows Center's Event Coordinator by completing the Special Event Request form.
+The Event Coordinator will submit any access information to SLERC on your behalf.
+One-time requests will be reviewed for long-term impact on the habitat.

-Texas State staff and students must have a sponsor (academic advisor), all necessary permits and provide methodology, techniques and tools required to conduct research.
+Texas State staff and students must have a sponsor (academic advisor), all necessary permits, and provide information on the methodology, techniques, and tools required to conduct research.

 These procedures are completely separate from any potential animal care and use protocols necessary for research or academic activities involving the use of live vertebrate animals.
 If you plan to use live vertebrate animals for your project, you also need to submit an IACUC protocol.
 See the IACUC website for protocol submission instructions.
 In addition, receiving IACUC approval for a project involving Spring Lake does NOT in any way constitute approval for access to Spring Lake.

 Other access requests will be reviewed for their impact on the habitat.
-If more information is needed to determine long term impact the requester will be notified with specific details required.
+If more information is needed to determine the long-term impact, the requester will be notified with the required details.

 Our Aquatic Maintenance staff will schedule time(s), determine support services required and obtain billing information from the requestor.
 Aquatic & Scuba Rates